 What is a cash balance plan?

-A cash balance plan allows large annual contributions, with an ultimate goal of $3 million.
+A cash balance plan allows large annual contributions, with an ultimate goal of over $3 million.
 The benefit is based on a formula defined in the plan document.
 This document also contains provisions regarding retirement age and other plan assumptions.

 The plan actuary reviews the funding on an annual basis.
 The actuary will use assumptions such that they will reasonably fund the benefit at retirement age.
 In other words, the actuary needs to determine an annual contribution to the plan.